Key information

 Worried about your grades?

-If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer this course with a foundation year to bring you up to speed.
-When you successfully finish, you'll get a guaranteed place on this course.
+If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer BA (Hons) International Development with Sociology with a Foundation Year through our partners at ICP to bring you up to speed.
+When you successfully finish, you'll get a guaranteed place on BA (Hons) International Development with Sociology.

-Explore BA (Hons) International Development with Sociology with Foundation Year
+Typical offers for BA (Hons) International Development with Foundation Year

 Careers and opportunities